FergusDevelopmentLLC/names-map-node/README.md

 #### Target user goals and objectives

 I imagined expectant parents using the tool to research potential baby names for an upcoming birth.
-Because the map can give information about the name's geography and current trends (whether it's gaining or waning in popularity), prospective parents can get a better idea of the mix of names that their child will associate with.
-Maybe the parent is looking to research a family name or to find a name that was once popular, became unpopular, but is on the upswing like Maggie.
+Because the map can give information about the name's geography and current trends, prospective parents can get a better idea of the mix of names that their child will associate with.
+Maybe the parent is looking to research a family name or to find one that has a certain pattern such as, was once popular and became unpopular but is on the upswing.
+For example 'Maggie (Girl)'.

 #### Walk through

-* Come in on the most popular year for the name.
+* Map loads at the most popular year for the name
 * Births for year
 * Births since beginning of data (1910)
 * Bar chart, each bar represents a year, so we see the trend
+* Swatch color shows the popularity within a state
+* Tool-tip to show state details
 * Slider to change year
 * Enter a name
+* Autocomplete
 * Random name
 * URL entry